Blog

 What Is a ZIP Code?

-The five-digit ZIP Code has been around since July 1, 1963, when the U.S. Post Office Department launched the Zone Improvement Plan (ZIP) to make sorting and delivery more efficient across a rapidly growing country.
+The five-digit ZIP Code launched on July 1, 1963, when the Post Office Department created the Zone Improvement Plan to handle growing mail volume across a more spread-out country.

 What is ZIP Plus 4?